osrf/subt/submitted_models/marble_hd2_sensor_config_1/specifications.md

 The following specific sensors are declared payloads of this vehicle:

 * Trossen ScorpionX MX-64 Robot Turret, modeled by JointStateController and JointStatePublisher plugins.
-Note: We included limits in the tilt axis, but the simulator does not appear to honor those limits.
 * D435i RGBD Camera (x3), modeled by rgbd_camera plugin
   - 1x fixed, forward-looking
   - 1x fixed, downward-facing at about 45 degrees (for examining terrain)